-We are sure everyone who loves anime and manga has at some point wanted to become one of those heroes or heroines they saw in those works.
-Today, we are going to visit the studio where such wishes can be fulfilled.
+We're sure everyone who loves anime and manga has at some point wanted to become one of the heroes or heroines they saw on-screen.
+What better a time and place to have fun getting dressed up than during your Japan trip, in Akihabara!
+Today, we are going to visit the studio where your wish can finally be fulfilled!

 Tape is a must-have for cosplay makeup

-After your face is fixed, it's finally time for makeup.
+After your face is fixed up for cosplay, it's finally time for makeup.
 In order to get that anime character look, they do things like add shadows to the bridge of your nose, give a depth to the jawline so it looks narrow, change your eyebrow color to match your wig, and much more.

 How surprising to see myself after cosplay preparation is done!
 Regular makeup and cosplay makeup are very different, so getting the makeup done by real cosplayers is absolutely a worthwhile experience.

-When preparation is done, it's time for a photo-shoot.
+When your makeup and prep is done, it's time for your cosplay photoshoot!
 Professional staff are in charge of photo shoots, and about 100 photos are taken.
-The photos you receive are carefully selected from the many that were amassed during the shoot.
+The photos you receive are carefully selected from the many that were amassed during the cosplay shoot.

-A photographer tells you how to strike a pose for photos, so you don't have to worry even if you are not familiar with photo shoots or with posing for photos.
+A photographer tells you how to strike the right pose for photos, so you don't have to worry even if you are not familiar with photo shoots or with posing for photos.

 Make it a Japanese setting